Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Model

-where \begin{itemize} \item $\rho$: vector of floors we want to optimize \item $eRev(\rho|X)$: expected revenue of the inventory opportunity as a function of the vector of floors $\rho$, and conditional on features $X$ (e.g. publisheid, siteid, placementid, type of bidder) \item $F_s(\cdot|\rho_s,X)$: it corresponds to the cumulative distribution function of the bids submitted by bidder $s$.
-This distribution depends on the floor set for bidder $s$ ($\rho_s$) and characteristics $X$.
-For instance, $F_s(u|\rho_s,X)$ tells us the probability that the bid submitted by buyer $s$ is lower than $u$. $F_s(\cdot|\rho_s,X)$ is a function that must be estimated before optimizing $Rev(\rho|X)$.
-Further details can be found in the next section. \item $k_s \in \{0,1\}$: it is an indicator function that shows if bidder $s$ participates ($k_s=1$) or not ($k_s=0$) in the auction.
-This participation comes from the multinomial distribution $G_k$ that captures the entry probability of DSPs, which must be estimated.
-In our implementation, we assume that the participation of each bidder follows a Bernoulli distribution with historical observed participation rate as a parameter.
-The associated integral is simulated using random draws from $G_k$. \item $AdxRev$: expected revenue if the inventory opportunity is sent to Google Ad-exchange (passback option).
-That occurs when all submitted bids in $YahooX$ are below the applicable vector of floors $\rho$ with probability $\int_{G_k} \prod_{i\in I}F_i^{k_i}(\rho_i|\rho_i,X)dG_k$.
-We use historical data to determine the value of $AdxRev$. \end{itemize}
+where \begin{itemize} \item $\rho$: vector of floors of size $I$ we want to optimize \item $eRev_{pub}(\rho)$: publisher's expected revenue of the inventory opportunity as a function of the vector of floors $\rho$. \item $F_s(\cdot|\rho_s)\;\forall s \in \mathcal{I}$: it corresponds to the cumulative distribution function of the bids submitted by bidder $s\in \mathcal{I}$.
+This distribution depends on the floor set for bidder $s$ ($\rho_s$).
+For instance, $F_s(u|\rho_s)$ indicates the probability that the bid submitted by buyer $s$ is lower than the bid value $u$. $F_s(\cdot|\rho_s)$ is a function that must be estimated before optimizing $Rev_{pub}(\rho)$.
+Further details can be found in the next section. \item $k_s \in \{0,1\}\;\forall s \in \mathcal{I}$: it is an indicator function that shows if bidder $s$ participates ($k_s=1$) or not ($k_s=0$) in the auction.
+The vector of bidders' participation $k=(k_1,k_2,...,k_{I})$ follows a multinomial distribution $G_k$, which must be estimated (i.e. $k \sim G_k$ ).
+In our implementation, we assume that the participation of each bidder follows a Bernoulli distribution with historical observed participation rate as a parameter (i.e. $k_s \sim G_{k_s} \forall s \in \mathcal{I}$, so $G_k=\prod_{i\in \mathcal{I}} G_{k_i}$ ).
+Note that we make the assumption that $G_k$ does not depend on floors.
+This assumption is motivated by our empirical application.
+While the winning probability for bids below floors is zero, we noticed that large DSPs may still bid below the floor. \item $Rev_{out}$: publisher's expected revenue if the inventory opportunity is sent to another exchange (outside option). \end{itemize}